Essential HIIT Safety Checklist for Beginners

 Imagine you decide to implement HIIT into your weekly routine.
 Here’s a brief plan you can adopt:

 • Day 1: 20 minutes of HIIT.
-30 seconds running followed by 1 minute walking, repeated 10 times.
+30 seconds of running followed by 1 minute of walking, repeated 10 times.

 • Day 2: Active rest.
 Walk for 30 minutes at a light pace.